gravitational/teleport/rfd/0099-pod-access-requests.md

 authorized Pods.

-Once Teleport intercepts a request destined for a specific Pod, it validates if the allowed list includes the Pod name.
+Once Teleport intercepts a request destined for a specific Pod, it validates if the allowed list includes the Pod name and namespace.
 If the Pod is present, Teleport will forward the request to the Kubernetes API server.
 In cases where the Pod name is available but is not included in the allowed list, Teleport will reject the request and will not forward it to the Kubernetes API.